gomorpheus/morpheus-apidoc/source/includes/_accounts.md

-name      |  | A unique name for the account description |  | Optional description field if you want to put more info there subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      | Account Admin | A nested id of the default role for the account instanceLimits |  | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
-The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.
+name      |  | A unique name for the account description |  | Optional description field if you want to put more info there subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      | Account Admin | A nested id of the default base role for the account.
+See [Get Available Roles for a Tenant](#get-available-roles-for-a-tenant).

 ## Updating a Tenant